Ashford University Catalog

 Students who obtain loan(s) to pay for an educational program will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.

-Students are expected to attend each week of the course.
-Attendance is defined as attending an in-person class session; or participating in an academic activity within the online classroom which includes posting in a graded discussion forum, submitting a written assignment or journal entry or submitting a quiz or exam.
+Students are expected to attend each week of a course.
+Attendance is defined as attending an in-person class session or participating in an academic activity within the online classroom such as posting in a graded discussion forum, submitting a written assignment or journal entry or submitting a quiz or exam.
 Postings not related to graded discussion forums or written assignments or journal entries not related to the actual assignment may be reviewed and disqualified for attendance purposes.
 Attendance on the basis of submitting a quiz or exam is determined by submission status at the conclusion of the calendar day (11:59 pm Mountain Time).

 Each instructional week begins on a Tuesday and concludes on the following Monday.
 A student is recorded either absent or present each day based on participation in an academic activity.
 All recorded time stamps for assignment submissions, discussion board posts, and attendance records will reflect Mountain Time Zone.

 Students enrolled in non-introductory courses who do not attend at least once in any seven consecutive day period will be issued an attendance warning.
 Students who do not attend at least once in any 14 consecutive day period will be dropped from the course(s) and administratively withdrawn from the University retroactive to the last date of recorded attendance.
 Students who attend on the first day following 14 consecutive days of non-attendance will not be dropped from their course or administratively withdrawn.

 Students who participate in an academic activity in a course prior to its official start date will not be dropped from their course during Week 1 for non-attendance as long as they subsequently attend at least once during Week 1 of the course.